webix-hub/docs/data/desktop/server_indexdb.md

 Webix offers a simple way for efficient work with [IndexedDB](https://developer.mozilla.org/en-US/docs/IndexedDB/Using_IndexedDB) in-browser storage.

-Complying with Webix concept of [serverside proxy objects](desktop/server_proxy.md) IndexedDB support is implemented via **indexdb** proxy object that contains necessary logic for creating databases as well as working with existing ones.
+Complying with Webix concept of [server-side proxy objects](desktop/server_proxy.md) IndexedDB support is implemented via **indexdb** proxy object that contains necessary logic for creating databases as well as working with existing ones.

 Webix **indexdb** proxy object is used for: